 The first was carried out over four days between Thursday, August 27 and Sunday, August 30 2015 (an August Bank Holiday weekend and during school holidays).
 The survey recorded between 123 and 160 bridge crossings from 7am to 7pm.

 A further survey was conducted on Tuesday, November 20 2018, from 7am to 7pm, which recorded 91 bridge crossings.
 On the same day, there was also a pedestrian survey of Borough Road at ground level which showed there 1,163 crossings of the road.

 Is the council selling land under or next to the bridge?

-No. There is a triangle of land that is up for sale by a private land owner and this has been for a number of years.
+There is a triangle of land owned by a private land owner that is subject to a planning application (ref.
+19/01216/FUL) for the construction of six town houses.
 This has no relevance on the decision to remove the bridge.

 When was the bridge built?

 The existing steel lattice footbridge was built in 1936 and replaced the iron 1850’s footbridge.